featurist/hyperdom/readme.md

 ## Animations

-An event handler can return a function that is passed a `render` function that can be called to re-render the page when the model has been updated.
+An event handler can return a function that is passed a `render` function that can be called to request a re-render of the page when the model has been updated.
 This can be used to create animations that change the model and re-render the page.

+Notice that the `render()` function only *requests* a re-render, which will happen at some point in the future but not immediately.
+Several calls to `render()` may only result in one actual render.
+See the `requestRender` option in [`plastiq.attach`](#plastiq-attach) below.

 ```JavaScript
 function render(model) {